-As further described in Note 11, the Company agreed to pay to FibroGenesis 15% of the gross proceeds from any equity investments in FibroBiologics prior to an Initial Public Offering ("IPO"), Direct Listing or Sale of the Company to eliminate upon the occurrence of such event the Series A Preferred Stock and its \$35 million liquidation preference.
-This redemption of preferred stock created a derivative liability that exceeded the net Parent Investment of \$1,461 thousand by \$1,112 thousand, and is reflected here as a reduction of the amount available to common stockholders in the calculation of earnings per share.
+As further described in Note 12, the Company agreed to pay to FibroGenesis 15% of the gross proceeds from any equity investments in FibroBiologics prior to an Initial Public Offering ("IPO"), Direct Listing or Sale of the Company to eliminate upon the occurrence of such event the Series A Preferred Stock and its \$35 million liquidation preference.
+This redemption of preferred stock created a derivative liability that exceeded the net Parent Investment of \$1,461 thousand by \$1,112 thousand, and is reflected here as a reduction of the amount available to common stockholders in the calculation of earnings per share for the year ended December 31, 2023.

-The Company had \$5,600 thousand of convertible notes outstanding as of December 31, 2022, which could have been converted into common stock in the event that the Company sold and issued shares of capital stock in excess of \$10,000 thousand, and were all converted by December 31, 2023, into shares of Series B Preferred Stock as further described in Note 6.
-As of December 31, 2022, the estimated number of shares of common stock that would have been issued upon conversion was 801,145 shares.
-For the years ended December 31, 2023 and 2022, the Company reported net losses and, accordingly, potential common shares were not included since such inclusion would have been anti-dilutive.
+As further described in Note 9, the Company issued \$10,000 thousand of principal in short-term convertible notes during December 2024.
+As of December 31, 2024, the estimated number of shares of common stock that would have been issued upon conversion was 4,810,238 shares.
+For the years ended December 31, 2024 and 2023, the Company reported net losses and, accordingly, potential common shares were not included since such inclusion would have been anti-dilutive.
 As a result, the Company's basic and diluted net losses per share are the same because it generated a net loss in all periods presented.